ipfs/ipfs-blog/src/_blog/2023-10-introducing-dappling.md

 #### Simple Debugging

 Try as we might, projects fail to build.
 Quite a bit!
 From a linting error to a missing dependency, seeing the error screen seems inevitable.
 We want to make it as easy as possible to understand what went wrong and how to fix it.
-We parse the logs and show you the error in, what I think, is a pretty readable format.
+We parse the logs and show you the error in, what we think, is a pretty readable format.

 ![Readable Error Logs](../assets/2023-10-introducing-dappling-error.png)